fiolj/sparta/docs/source/fix_ave_histo.rst

 Use one or more values as inputs every few timesteps to create a single histogram.
 The histogram can then be averaged over longer timescales.
-The resulting histogram can be used by other :ref:`output commands<howto-transparen-surface-elements>`, and can also be written to a file.
+The resulting histogram can be used by other :ref:`output commands<howto-615-transparen-surface-elements>`, and can also be written to a file.
 The fix ave/histo/weight command has identical syntax to fix ave/histo, except that exactly two values must be specified.
 See details below.